agsb/6502.toy/README.md

 ## Introduction

 I had a Apple II.
+The Furby was a 6502 'like' toy.
+I want make one minimal as my toy.

 There are many "clones" [Ben Eater](https://eater.net/6502), [6502](https://github.com/maarten-pennings/6502/tree/master) and [Grant](http://searle.x10host.com/6502/Simple6502.html) and many others.